plurid/deon/packages/deon-javascript/README.md

 The `path` does not need to have the `.deon` filename extension specified.

-The import imports the `root` from the targeted `.deon` file in order to be used as a regular, locally-defined `leaflink`.
+The import imports the `root` from the targeted `.deon` file in order to be used as a regular, in-file locally-defined `leaflink`.

-The import statement order in file is not important.
+The import statement order in file is not important, although, by convention, they sit at the top of file.
 Imports will be resolved primarily, before any other action.
-The import `name` must be unique among all the other imports and among the locally-defined `leaflink`s, given that there is no discernible conceptual difference between them.
+The import `name` must be unique among all the other imports and among the in-file locally-defined `leaflink`s, given that there is no discernible conceptual difference between them.

 ``` deon
 // file-1.deon

 {
     name The Name
 }